vlingo/xoom-examples/vlingo-http-backservice/README.md

 ### Example Improvements

+The example gives a good understanding of SSE.

+It is an early example.
+Therefore there there are room for improvement.

 * The definition of Server is relative specific coded.
 Might need a refactoring - so the statements that defines `Server` should specify the resources that is used a little more explicitly.